March 2, 2016

 George Rafferty, the chief executive of business development organisation NOF Energy, agrees that a change of mindset is needed.

-“There needs to be greater degree of trust built up between oil operators and the tier-one contractors and the rest of supply chain; at the moment, there is hardly any,” he says.
+“There needs to be a greater degree of trust built up between oil operators and the tier-one contractors and the rest of supply chain; at the moment, there is hardly any,” he says.
 “More cooperation and co-working where the supply chain can learn from each other and come up with solutions to the industry’s challenges is required.”

 Tony concedes that some offshore oil and gas companies are starting to look at how they can standardise and simplify their processes.
 George also highlights companies such as Apache Corporation and INEOS Group that are adopting new methods.
-He also believes smaller companies that can adapt to market changes quicker will find it easier to weather the current storm.
+He also believes smaller, more agile companies that can adapt to market changes quicker will find it easier to weather the current storm.
 But the rate of change – especially among larger operators and tier-one contractors, however, remains frustratingly slow.

 New technology is seen as critical for the survival of offshore oil and gas and the wider subsea sector.
 Thankfully, this is an area in which the North East has a growing international presence.